Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Numerical experiments

 \section{Numerical experiments}

-Numerical solutions of system are very useful in the study of epidemic models.
-This section shows the numerical findings of our model that helps to demonstrate how affect the parameters of the deterministic model (\ref{CV-deter}) and the non-Gaussian noise intensity of the stochastic model (\ref{CV-stoch}).
-We give some numerical experiments to illustrate the extinction and persistence of the new-coronavirus called Covid-19 in deterministic model and corresponding stochastic system for comparison.
+Numerical solutions of systems are invaluable in the study of epidemic models.
+This section presents the numerical results of our model, shedding light on how the parameters of the deterministic model (\ref{CV-deter}) and the intensity of non-Gaussian noise in the stochastic model (\ref{CV-stoch}) impact the dynamics.
+We conduct numerical experiments to illustrate the extinction and persistence of the novel coronavirus, COVID-19, in both the deterministic model and its corresponding stochastic system for comparison.